Upper secondary education outside of the Nordic region

 The need to reside abroad due to illness must be confirmed by a doctor.

-You may be eligible for support if you will be attending a French lycée and have been admitted through the Institut français de Norvège or the Norwegian Centre for International Cooperation in Higher Education (Diku).
+You may be eligible for support if you will be attending a French lycée and have been admitted through the Institut français de Norvège or the Norwegian Directorate for Hugher Education and Skills (HK-dir).

 Vocational training not available in Norway or that is considered a protected traditional craft